garden-io/garden/docs/reference/action-types/Deploy/persistentvolumeclaim.md

 [spec](#spec) > namespace

 The namespace to deploy the PVC in.
-Note that any module referencing the PVC must be in the same namespace, so in most cases you should leave this unset.
+Note that any resources referencing the PVC must be in the same namespace, so in most cases you should leave this unset.

 | Type     | Required |
 | -------- | -------- |